1,4-Benzoquinone: Preparation

 Both hydroquinone and catechol are produced.
 Subsequent oxidation of the hydroquinone gives the quinone.

 Quinone was originally prepared industrially by oxidation of aniline, for example by manganese dioxide.
-This method is mainly practiced in PRC where environmental regulations are more relaxed.
+This method is mainly practiced in China where environmental regulations are more relaxed.

 Oxidation of hydroquinone is facile.
 One such method makes use of hydrogen peroxide as the oxidizer and iodine or an iodine salt as a catalyst for the oxidation occurring in a polar solvent; e.g. isopropyl alcohol.

 When heated to near its melting point, 1,4-benzoquinone sublimes, even at atmospheric pressure, allowing for an effective purification.
 Impure samples are often dark-colored due to the presence of quinhydrone, a dark green 1:1 charge-transfer complex of quinone with hydroquinone.

 Structure and redox

 Benzoquinone is a planar molecule with localized, alternating C=C, C=O, and C–C bonds.
 Reduction gives the semiquinone anion C6H4O2−}, which adopts a more delocalized structure.
 Further reduction coupled to protonation gives the hydroquinone, wherein the C6 ring is fully delocalized.